 This Indigenous Peoples’ Day, we are excited to celebrate the lives and stories of Native and Indigenous people.
-At New Horizon Academy, we complied a list of our favorite books for you and your little one to enjoy together as we honor Indigenous Peoples’ Day.
+At New Horizon Academy, we compiled a list of our favorite children’s books that feature Indigenous characters and are written by Native American authors for you and your little one to enjoy together as we honor Indigenous Peoples’ Day.

 This award-winning picture book tells the history of fry bread in the Native American history.
 Your family will savor the rich descriptions included in the book and may even be inspired to create your own batch of fry bread using the recipe included in the book.